jgithubs/jsplayarea/sc-project.md

 # Student, Create Project

-The plan was to describe how the student:
-* Created the music and/or narration
-  * Created the associated research material where the end result is a jpg image.
-  * Create music or create a recording (in MP3 format) of narration and/or music.
-* Transfers their material to the Pi with an associated RFID tag identification.
-  * Transfer files to a USB stick in a directory.
-  * Upon inserting the USB stick to the Pi,
+The create part of the project is to have the student put together a series of pictures with audio.
+The audio can be a selected piece of music on the web or a recorded narration on their subject.
-    * Copy over the files to the Raspberry Pi system.
+This collection is the content that will be transferred to the Raspberry Pi and associated with a RFID tag.

+* Audio
+  * This file is an MP3 file.
+The audio will be played when the series of pictures is displayed.
+The audio will stop when the last picture display time ends.
+* Pictures
+  * This file is an JPG file.
+The display time is configured by the student.
+The sum of the display time should be less than the length of the audio.
+* RFID Tag
+  * An RFID Tag is Radio Frequency Identification tag.
+It is similar to a barcode where data is stored in th tag.
+Each tag has a unique identification number.
+To obtain the number, the RFID tag needs to be swiped across a RFID reader.

+When the RFID tag is swiped across the RFID reader, the associated audio will play along with associated picture(s).
+Each picture is displayed for a specified duration (in seconds).
+When the last picture is displayed at its duration, the audio will be stopped.
+The monitor will display a default image with default music.

-## RFID Tag
+## RFID Tag Association

+Each student is given a RFID tag.
+The RFID tag needs to be swiped against the reader to obtain the RFID number.
+The content will then be transfered to the Raspberry Pi.

 ### Create Content in Windows

-* Create or obtain one MP3 file (other format types are not yet supported).
+* One MP3 file (other format types are not yet supported) is required.
-* Create or obtain one or more JPG file (other format types are not yet supported).
+* One or more JPG file (other format types are not yet supported) is required.
+  * This image shall be 480xXXX in size.
+  * There is [software on the Raspberry Pi](sw-img-magick-tools.md) that can scale down the image.
+This can also be done on the PC when the image is created.
 * A USB stick is required to import the images into the Raspberry Pi.
 This USB stick is assumed to be [setup to automount](hw-mount-usb.md) when inserted into the Raspberry Pi.
 * Put files in a directory structure shown below on the USB stick.